 When Charles Darwin visited the islands in 1835, his wildlife observations inspired the theory of evolution by natural selection.
 In 1959, the Ecuadorian government made the entire archipelago a national park to protect its unique diversity.

 The archipelago is made up of 13 major islands and several smaller islands and islets across 60,000 square kilometers of ocean.
 According to ESA, repeated volcanic eruptions and ongoing seismic activity have helped form the rugged mountain landscape of the islands.
-The older names remained in use in English-language publications, including Herman Melville’s The Encantadas of 1854.
-Therefore Galapagos owns one of the provinces of Ecuador, made up of three cantons that consist the names of its most populated islands, which are San Cristóbal, Santa Cruz and Isabela.
+The most populated islands of Galapagos are San Cristóbal, Santa Cruz and Isabela.

 Video Credit: ESA